“What is Spider Tape?”

-Elastic therapeutic taping or kinesio taping made its first prominent appearance on the world stage at the 2008 Summer Olympics in Beijing.
+Elastic therapeutic taping or Kinesio taping made its first prominent appearance on the world stage at the 2008 Summer Olympics in Beijing.
 A good number of athletes were shown wearing the tape and it obviously caught the attention of the public.
 Kinesio taping has actually been around for quite a long time and it has been somewhat slow to “catch on” due to the wide variety of opinions in the healthcare realm.
 The results can be as different as each individual themselves and tend to vary from very good to none at all.
 It depends on the application technique, reasons for use, etc.

-To give more information on this strange little known technique, kinesio taping is supposed to be based on a very simple principle.
-It acts to enhance or aide in the body’s natural healing mechanisms.
+To give more information on this strange little known technique, Kinesio taping is supposed to be based on a very simple principle.
+It acts to enhance or aid in the body’s natural healing mechanisms.
 More specifically, it targets the body’s natural receptors and maintains effects on these receptors following treatments in the clinic or athletic training room.
 The possible effects on the body include increased blood flow to an injured region, increased nutrient absorption, decreased swelling, better control over muscle contractions, decreased pain, and hopefully faster healing.

-With help from a heat activated acrylic adhesive, it can be applied to the skin to create a mechanical lifting effect.
+With help from a heat-activated acrylic adhesive, it can be applied to the skin to create a mechanical lifting effect.
 Because the tape is elastic, it can stretch lengthwise 40-60% passed its resting length, which aides in the lifting effect.
 This tends to open the narrow space between the skin and muscle tissue, thus allowing for the healing effects as listed above.